Smile (The Beach Boys album): Listed on Wilson's late-1966 note

 "The Elements" was conceived as a four-part suite structured around the classical elements: Fire, Water, Air, and Earth.
 Anderle recounted Wilson's immersion in natural environments to inspire the work, including trips to Big Sur, mountains, beaches, and water sources.
 To capture water sounds for the project, Wilson tasked collaborators with using a Nagra tape recorder.
 Vosse recalled, "I'd come by to see him every day, and he'd listen to my tapes and talk about them. [...]
 And I had no idea what he was listening for!"
 The "Fire" segment (also known as "Mrs. O'Leary's Cow" and "The Elements – Part 1") involved unusual studio conditions where participants wore toy fire helmets and burned wood for ambiance, with crackling sounds mixed into the track.

 Anderle stated that while Wilson outlined concepts for fire, water, and air, the group lacked a cohesive structure beyond viewing it as operatic.
 Parks recalled the elemental theme emerged later in production.
 Early album artwork grouped "Vega-Tables" under "The Elements", though Wilson's note listed them separately alongside "Wind Chimes".
-In 1978, Wilson confirmed "Air" remained an unfinished piano piece.
+In 1978, Wilson stated that "Air" remained an unfinished piano piece.